gui-laranjeira/go-cleanarch/README.md

 # Library API in Go

-A Library API developed to practice clean architecture with Golang, feel free to suggest changes and give your opinion on the code, constructive criticism is always welcome
+A Library API developed to practice clean architecture with Golang.
+Feel free to suggest changes and give your opinion on the code, constructive criticism is always welcome
 ---
 ### What am I using
  - Chi + Postgres + Docker + Clean Architecture (literally Uncle Bob's book)